Meet Dr Helfand

 Certified Neurofeedback Clinician

 I believe that everyone deserves the best chance at living a happy, fulfilling, and peaceful life.
 After years of working in mental health, I started realizing that working intensively with people often produced the most significant changes.
 It seemed that as soon as the 30 or 45 minute session was over, we had just started.
-I am passionate about the work I do, I want every client to receive outstanding support, and I also find that a dash of humor goes a long way when dealing with serious topics.
+I am passionate about the work I do, and I want every client to receive outstanding support.

-As a high school student in Vermont, I struggled with similar issues of identity and frustration that many adolescents encounter.
-The world did not match my beliefs and I refused to bend to its demands.
+Like many adolescents, I found myself experiencing disruptive levels of anxiety and depression at a time in my life when the culture suggests that your life should be carefree and wide open to possibilities.
+I managed to find methods to cope, was a relatively good student despite some behavioral issues in school and lived what most outsiders would describe as a normal life.
+Inside however, I felt a constant struggle.
 My parents (therapists themselves) encouraged me to read about meditation and other relaxation techniques.
-I borrowed books from their library along with a small thermal-biofeedback machine that I could use to monitor my progress.
-My first attempt to relax was marked by waking up and realizing the machine was still turned on and the book had fallen onto the oak wood floor.
-As someone who struggled with sleep for what felt like an already long life, I decided I needed to learn more about this seemingly magical technique.
+I borrowed books from their library along with a simple biofeedback machine that I could use to monitor stress.
+My first attempt to relax was marked by waking up and realizing the machine was still turned on and the book had fallen onto the hardwood floor beside me.
+As someone who struggled with sleep for what felt like an already long life, I decided this new method warranted further investigation.